Hillery Johnson

 Hillery Johnson was a record label owner, record producer, manager and songwriter and vice-president of a major record American record label.

 Background

-In 1966, Hilary Johnson along with Leo Austell and Archie Russell founded Brainstorm Records and Productions.
+In 1966, Hillery Johnson along with Leo Austell and Archie Russell founded Brainstorm Records and Productions.
 Later he worked for United Artists and then Capitol Records.
 By 1973 he was working for MCA Records where he held the position of promotional manager for special marketing.
 By the mid-1970s he was with Playboy Records as their national r&b promotion director.
 By 1977 he was vice-president of Atlantic Records.

-As a composer, along with Michael Wycoff he co-composed "Try And Love Again for The Manhattans.
+As a composer, along with Michael Wycoff he co-composed "Try Love Again" for The Manhattans.

 In 1993, Johnson was involved in legal action against Joseph Jack Productions.
 He was suing the production company and its owner Joseph Jackson over money he alleged was owed to him for negotiating a recording agreement.
 He claimed he was owed $15,000 for representing Jackson in an attempt to work out an A&M recording deal for Janet Jackson.